arya-upm/mVARbox/README.md

 ### Functions `fun_`

 These are support functions to perform secondary operations.
-They are not intended to be employed directly by users.
+Users generally do not need to deal with them.